eleganceattire/elegance-attire/README.md

 # Elegance Attire
-Complete site with admin login, product filtering, mobile-friendly layout, and order management.
+This is a mobile-friendly online store with admin login and basic layout.